Thousands of Tuareg refugees have escaped into neighbouring countries fearing for their lives.

 France has denied responsibility for these attacks, saying that these attacks took place before its intervention began.

 Many Tuaregs and Arabs had already fled fearing further attacks.

-Rebel groups have also come under criticism for rights abuses with HRW and Amnesty saying that children had been recruited as soldiers.
+Al-Qaeda-linked rebel groups have also come under criticism for rights abuses with HRW and Amnesty saying that children had been recruited as soldiers.